amio-io/amio-chat-sdk-web/README.md

 ## API

 ### connect(config)
-Connects to Amio Webchat server.
+Connects to Amio Chat server.

 Parameters:
 - **config** - Configuration object.
 Currently supported params are:
-  - **channelId** - ID of your Amio Webchat channel.
+  - **channelId** - ID of your Amio Chat channel.
   - **localStorageSessionName** - (Optional) Allows to customize the name of the Local Storage field that holds a session ID.

 ```js